paveltretyakovru/cdek.makeup/README.md

-# ES6 + Browserify + Backbone.Marionete + Haml + Scss + Gulp
+# ES6 + Browserify + Backbone.Marionette + Haml + Scss + Gulp

 Frontend application template.
 This is application have minimal sceleton for create full front application on Backbone.Marrionete with routes.

-Also, applicateion compiled Haml , Sass files, and init simple demp server on http://localhost:4444
+Also, applicateion compiled Haml , Sass files, and init simple demo server on http://localhost:4444

 Dirs:
   - **source** : source  folder with all application files